 The site is located in a recently established subdivision in Goonellabah amidst moderately steeply sloping terrain.

 More specifically, the site is positioned in the mid-section of an east facing hill.

-The sites surface is comprised of bare soil and slopes at approximately 2% towards the east.
+The sites surface is comprised of bare soil and is predominately flat.

-A rock retaining wall up to 1.5m in height was observed along the western and eastern property boundaries.
+A rock retaining wall up to 1.0m in height was observed along the eastern and western property boundaries.